ianmilligan1/webarchive-workshop/workshop/workshop.md

 Once it is pasted in, let's run it.

-You run pasted scripts by holding the *Ctrl* key and the *D* key at the same time.
+Press enter.
+You then run pasted scripts by holding the *Ctrl* key and the *D* key at the same time.
 Try that now.

 You should see: